 You may wish to see an introductory page to this section first.

-Fez el-Bali (Old Fez) seen from the Marinid Tombs; (inset) snow-capped Middle Atlas Mountains which are visible in the distance
+Fez el-Bali (Old Fez) seen from the Marinid Tombs (see below); (inset) snow-capped Middle Atlas Mountains which are visible in the distance

 A World it is to see, how large, how populous, how

 Leo Africanus - The history and description of Africa: and of the notable things therein contained - 1526 - 1600 translation by John Pory